 If you find yourself in a similar situation, here are 7 steps that will help you learn how to get over insecurities after being cheated on and rebuild trust in your marriage:

 Give yourself time to get in touch with your emotions and understand how you feel about the situation.
 Taking a soul-searching trip alone to comprehend your emotions may be a good idea, as the distance will give you a sounder perspective.
 Keith, who discovered that his wife has been cheating on him for 5 years, tried his best to make the marriage work for the sake of the children but eventually couldn’t succeed.

 3. Understand her feelings

 Once you have decided to forgive the affair and move on, it is time to reconnect with your spouse.
 This requires finding answers to some tough questions: Why did she have an affair?
-Is the affair is over?
+Is the affair over?
 Are there any chances of her going back to the other man?
 Is she willing to be an equal partner in the relationship rebuilding process?
 And most importantly, does she still love you?

 7. Leave the past alone

-Once you’ve come this far, the rest of the going will get easier, as long as both you and your spouse hold up your end of the bargain.
+Once you’ve come this far, the going will get easier, as long as both you and your spouse hold up your end of the bargain.
 Rebuilding trust after infidelity can be a long, arduous journey.
 However, if both you and your spouse are truly committed to making your marriage work despite this gargantuan setback, the journey will be worth the end destination.